voucherifyio/commerce-tools-integration/README.md

 This command should be run once (or each time after `npm run api-extension-delete`).

-### Sync
+## Sync
 Data migration allows us to handle more advanced features of Voucherify, so it is important to keep data updated (however it is still optional if you use only basic functionalities).
 Migration is done via `npm run migrate` commands.
 When you are launching the integration app the first time you should fetch all data (`products`, `orders`, `customers`).
 After that to keep Voucherify updated it will be convenient to sync data once in a while.
-To not process all of the data each time you can pass additional arguments (e.g. `days`, `date`) to shorten the sync period and as a result decrease time of these operations.
+To not process all the data each time you can pass additional arguments (e.g. `days`, `date`) to shorten the sync period and as a result decrease time of these operations.
 You can do it manually, but we highly recommend automating this process with some tool like `Cron`.
 The period between syncs should depend on traffic on your platform or the time when new vouchers, campaigns, etc. are created to make them as close to the newest data as possible.

+### Metadata
-Additionally each time migration happen metadata will be tried to sync.
+Additionally, each time migration happen metadata will be tried to sync.
 Metadata is [a feature of Voucherify](https://docs.voucherify.io/docs/metadata-custom-fields) which allows you to create more specific vouchers and campaigns.
 These properties are mapped from names of custom fields from commercetools for order and customer and from attributes for products.
+You can set which metadata you want to have by setting it in `Voucherify -> <your profile> -> Project Settings -> Metadata Schema`.
+During redemption an `order` and a `product sku` included in this specific order metadata will be tried to sync too.

+#### Important
-You can set which metadatas you want to have by setting it in `Voucherify -> <your profile> -> Project Settings -> Metadata Schema`.
-IMPORTANT!
-If you set some metadata in Voucherify to required, and this attribute would not be on your resource in commercetools, then whole operation will fail!
+1. If you set some metadata in Voucherify to required, and this attribute would not be on your resource in commercetools, then whole operation will fail!
+2. Make sure that Voucherify metadata it's defined properly.
+If set types are not compatible with data provided by CT update may fail.
+3. Syncing `cusomers` and `orders` uses CT `Custom Fields`.
+Syncing `products` uses `Attributes`.
+In this case be sure you provide CT `Attribute identifier` instead on `Attribute label`.
+You can check this under `Settings -> Product types and attributes` tab.

 ## Typical use case